 The problem is you only have $500,000 in personal liability coverage in your homeowners policy, which means you need to look elsewhere for the remaining $150,000.
 Umbrella insurance pays the difference between what your initial policy covers and what you still owe.

 Keep in mind that a minimum amount of personal liability coverage in both your home and auto insurance policies is needed before you can get umbrella insurance.
 Your insurer will typically require one of the following coverage combinations:

 $300,000 per person and $300,000 per accident ($300,000/$300,000) in bodily injury coverage and $100,000 in property damage coverage in your auto policy, plus $300,000 in personal liability coverage in your homeowners policy or

 $250,000/$500,000 in bodily injury coverage, $100,000 in property damage coverage in your auto policy, plus $300,000 in personal liability coverage in your homeowners policy

 Personal umbrella policies are mainly sold in increments of $1 million, up to $5 million.
 Some insurance companies, like Travelers, sell umbrella policies with up to $10 million in coverage.

 In addition to providing you with higher liability coverage amounts, umbrella insurance also provides you with more robust protection.

-For example, your homeowners insurance liability coverage may exclude dog bites from dangerous breeds or trampoline injuries from coverage.
+For example, your homeowners insurance liability coverage may exclude coverage for dog bites from dangerous breeds or trampoline injuries.
 Slander, libel, and defamation of character are also excluded.
 Umbrella insurance essentially expands your liability protection to cover these liability risk exposures, in addition to others.